 Murayama-oshima tsumugi silk Murayama oshima tsumugi

-The characteristics of Murayama Oshima Tsumugi are that it uses the Itajime Senshoku method using the Kasuri Ita (wooden boards) and that it has the fine Tateyoko Kasuri patterns.
-The Itajime Senshoku method is a method of dyeing using the Kasuri Ita that have grooves carved along the design.
-The threads are set between the Kasuri Ita and fastened with bolts.
-The dye liquid is poured over the threads between the wooden boards and the dye goes in the grooves that are carved in the boards.
-The part of the threads in the grooves is dyed while the rest remains white.
-If multiple colors are used, the Surikomi Nassen (rub and print dye) method is used to layer the colors.
-The Kasuri threads that are dyed are sorted according to the design layout and are woven.
-Murayama Oshima Tsumugi is woven with these processes so that it has both the plain folk craft-style Kasuri patterns, which are slightly blurred, and the luster of the silk.
-The charm of Murayama Oshima Tsumugi is its lightness and the pleasant feel of the textile on the skin when
+During dyeing, wooden boards with grooves carved along the design are used.
+Threads are set between the boards and fastened with bolts.
+Liquid dye is poured over the threads between the wooden boards and goes in the grooves that are carved in the boards.
+Only the threads in the grooves are dyed, while the rest of the silk remains white.
+If multiple colors are used, a rub and print dye method is used to layer the colors.
+The dyed threads are sorted according to the design layout and then woven.
+Murayama oshima tsumugi silk is woven with these processes, so that it has both the plain craft-style of slightly blurred kasuri patterns and the luster of the silk, which gives this craft its light and pleasant feel when worn.

 General Production Process

 The Itajime senshoku or wooden board dyeing method is used for this craft.
 Wooden boards are required to dye the threads in a kasuri pattern.
 The wooden boards are made from Japanese birch trees that are seventy to a hundred years old.
 Approximately one hundred fifty of them are required for dyeing the warp and weft.
 As the pattern becomes bigger in size, the amount of boards increases.
 An artisan carves grooves in the boards along the design.
 When the boards are layered and fastened, the dye goes in the grooves and the threads are dyed.